weaveworks/weave-gitops-enterprise/CONTRIBUTING.md

 2. If you haven't already, install and configure the [gcloud CLI](https://cloud.google.com/sdk/docs/install)

 3. Use the gcloud cli to query registry artifacts
     > The Google Artifact Registry Docker repository can hold both helm charts and docker images.
-If both type will be deployed to the same registry, charts should be stored in the `charts` namespace and images in the `images` namespace as documented [here](https://cloud.google.com/artifact-registry/docs/helm)
+If both types will be deployed to the same registry, charts should be stored in the `charts` namespace and images in the `images` namespace as documented [here](https://cloud.google.com/artifact-registry/docs/helm)

 ```bash
 gcloud artifacts docker images list europe-west1-docker.pkg.dev/weave-gitops-clusters/weave-gitops-enterprise --include-tags